pandallel/quilt/memory-bank/activeContext.md

    - Common actor module with Ping and Shutdown messages
    - DiscoveryActor with lifecycle management
+   - CuttingActor with event subscription and basic processing
    - QuiltOrchestrator implementing the Orchestrator pattern
    - Proper Actix/Tokio runtime integration with #[actix::main]